Stocks extend rally, notching biggest weekly gain since 2020

 The ongoing war in Ukraine continues to drive sentiment after Ukrainian President Volodymyr Zelenskyy called for more help for his country after days of bombardment of civilian sites.
 Wall Street is also still concerned about rising interest rates, along with surging COVID-19 cases in China and Europe.

-The Federal Reserve announced a 0.25% increase on its key interest rate this week.
-It is the first rate hike since 2018 and is expected to be followed by more this year as the Fed tries to tame inflation.

-Several stocks were making big moves after releasing their latest financial results and updates.
-FedEx fell 5.1% after its fiscal third-quarter earnings fell short of Wall Street forecasts.
-U.S. Steel slid 7.7% after giving investors a disappointing profit forecast.
+Several stocks made big moves after releasing their latest financial results and updates.
+FedEx fell 4% after its fiscal third-quarter earnings fell short of Wall Street forecasts.
+U.S. Steel slid 4.6% after giving investors a disappointing profit forecast.

 Credit: Eugene Hoshiko